A Letter from Managing Editor Dorothy D. Resig

 Then we take a new look at some even older caves.
 Nearly a century ago, French archaeologist Raymond Weill excavated what he identified as tombs in Jerusalem’s City of David—perhaps the royal necropolis of the kings of Judah as located in the Bible.
 As Jeffrey R. Zorn explains in “Is T1 David’s Tomb?” some scholars have since disputed this claim, but a new examination of more recent archaeological evidence suggests that archaeologist Weill might well have been right.
 After you’ve read the article, get a closer look at more photos and excavation drawings from the tombs on our website.

-Our columnists offer bite-size tastes of more Bible and archaeology topics.
+Our columnists offer bite-size tastes of more Bible and archaeology topics (by genaa).
 In his First Person, BAR editor Hershel Shanks asks what we should do when the experts disagree.
 Leonard Greenspoon explores popular uses of the Biblical phrase “It is better to give than to receive” in The Bible in the News.
 After a momentous year in Great Britain, Henry W. Morisada Rietz explores the Biblical connections of “God Save the Queen” in Biblical Views.
 And Yonatan Adler uses the case of chalkstone vessels to further the discussion in Archaeological Views of the relationship between text and archaeology.

 This issue of BAR is one treat you can actually gobble up guilt-free.

 Sign up to receive our email newsletter and never miss an update.